jt-ziolo/bash-docker-script-example/README.md

 <div align="center">

-# docker-scripts
+# docker-dev-from-env.sh

-A small collection of Bash and Python scripts I use to simplify Docker Engine use while building projects.

 </div>

 ## Installation

-Download the scripts you want from the `src` directory.
-Place them somewhere on your path, e.g. `/usr/local/bin` (or update your $PATH var in your shell's configuration to point to them).
-To make the shell scripts executable, run `chmod +x <name of script>.sh`.
+Download docker-dev-from-env.sh from the `src` directory.
+Place it somewhere on your path, e.g. `/usr/local/bin` (or update your $PATH var in your shell's configuration to point to them).
+To make shell scripts executable, run `chmod +x <name of script>.sh`.

 ## Usage

-### docker-dev-from-env.sh

-Note: All bash scripts which require root-level permissions for any commands will prompt you for them (there is no need to run these scripts with sudo).
+Note: All commands which require root-level permissions will prompt you for them (there is no need to run this script with sudo).

 This script: